-Tongue and Cheek: Sound and interviews.
+Tongue and Cheek: Sounds and interviews.

 A radio series of proprioceptive exercises, interviews about practices of communication, and archival sound.
 A routine for warming up our means of communication.
 Presented monthly as a combination of live and prerecorded sessions.